open-voip-alliance/Android-Phone-Integration-Lib/README.md

 ```

 This call object is immutable and is a snap-shot of the call at the time it was requested.

-### Render loop

-When implementing a Call Activity it is recommended to implement a render loop, so every <1000ms to request the call from the PIL and update your UI appropriately.
-Obviously it is unlikely you will actually want to use a loop to implement this, a technology such as the Android Handler class is more appropriate.

 ### Event Handling